KansasHomes/KansasHomes/readme.txt

     * WRONG: this is a test file.png

-  * WHEN NAMING A FILE or FOLDER first word must be all lower case.

-    * Example: thisIsATestFolder

-    * WRONG: ThisIsATestFolder

 ---------------------------------------------------------------------------------------------------------------------------------
 Head over to the project tab to see game progress and road map.